lunny/gop/README.md

 # GOP

-GOP is a golang project management tool only for golang application project which could be put anywhere(not in the GOPATH).
+GOP is a project manangement tool for golang application projects which you can place it anywhere(not in the GOPATH).
 Also this means it's not go-getable.
 GOP copy all denpendencies to src directory and all application's source is also in this directory.

 So a common process is below: